How do I get my record sealed?

 Who is eligible to have record(s) sealed?

-An “Eligible Offender” means anyone who has been convicted of an offense in this state or any other jurisdiction and who has not more than (1) one felony conviction, (2) two misdemeanor convictions if the convictions are not of the same offense, or (3) one felony conviction and one misdemeanor conviction in this state or any other jurisdiction.
+An “Eligible Offender” means anyone who has been convicted of an offense in this state or any other jurisdiction and who has not more than (1) one felony conviction, (2) two misdemeanor convictions, or (3) one felony conviction and one misdemeanor conviction in this state or any other jurisdiction.
 When two or more convictions result from or are connected with the same act or result from offenses committed at the same time, they may be counted as one conviction.
 When two or three convictions result from the same indictment or complaint, from the same plea of guilty, or from the same official proceeding, and result from related criminal acts that were committed within a three-month period but do not result from the same act or from offenses committed at the same time, they may be counted as one conviction.
 A court may decide that it is not in the public interest for two or three convictions to be counted as one conviction.

 What records can be sealed?